edsu/diss/chapters/07-seeing-software.md

 part of my work there.
 The NSRL agreed to this and the research partnership was initiated in August 2018.

-My field study lasted from August 2018 to December of 2019.
+My field study lasted for 16 months.
 During that time I was able to work at NIST's Gaithersburg campus for approximately one day per week.
 Being physically on site allowed me to attend weekly staff meetings, share office space with NSRL team members, participate in collaborative workspaces such as Slack and Bugzilla, and to generally soak in what it meant to work on the NSRL project, and be a NIST employee.
 During this time I actively created field notes that documented my own activities and those that I observed.
 Jottings and photographs taken during my visit were used as source material for longer reflections on how work in the NSRL was being performed [@Emerson:2011].
 As I will discuss in more detail below, after twenty years of activity the NSRL's work extends out into other departments in the Information Technology Lab (ITL) at NIST, and outside of NIST into digital forensics research, law enforcement and intelligence communities.
 Given this complexity it was essential for my fieldnotes to reflect on not only on what I observed, but also on my own thoughts and feelings as I learned more about the people and the work of the NSRL.